-2. Through core courses such as statistics and research methods you will learn a variety of research approaches (both quantitative and qualitative), development technological skills and facility with a variety of software, and become fluent in the ethical issues involved in human and non-human research.
+2. Through core courses such as statistics and research methods you will learn a variety of research approaches (both quantitative and qualitative), develop technological skills and facility with a variety of software, and become fluent in the ethical issues involved in human and non-human research.

 3. Through intermediate and advanced courses, you will learn how to read primary sources of psychological and educational research (both contemporary and historical), and learn how to analyze underlying assumptions, apply theoretical frameworks, and evaluate the validity of empirical evidence.

 4. From the curricular offerings, you will understand how psychological and educational questions and research may reflect gender, race, and social class biases and learn innovative ways of applying theory and research to critical social issues.